j5ik2o/akka-ddd-cqrs-es-example/README.md

 ## Use case

-- Deposit monies to a Bank Account
+- Deposit a money to a Bank Account
-- Withdraw monies from a Bank Account
+- Withdraw a money from a Bank Account
-- Refer deposits and withdraws in a Bank Account
+- Refer to deposits and withdraws in a Bank Account

 ## Layered structure